freeCodeCamp/freeCodeCamp/guide/english/css/css3-backgrounds/index.md

 4. Background attachment
 5. Background position

-It doesn't matter if one property is missing, as long as you respect the order:
+It doesn't matter if one property is missing, so long as the order is maintained:

 ```css
    background: url("GitHub-Mark.png") no-repeat left bottom;